-On October 1, 2014, we entered into an agreement with Petroperú to acquire an interest in and operate the Morona Block, located in Northern Peru.
-GeoPark will assume a 75% working interest of the Morona Block, with Petroperú retaining a 25% working interest.
+On October 1, 2014, we entered into an agreement with Petroperu to acquire an interest in and operate the Morona Block, located in Northern Peru.
+We will assume a 75% working interest of the Morona Block, with Petroperu retaining a 25% working interest.

-The transaction is subject to conditions precedents, which include the qualification of GeoPark by Perupetro, which has already been fulfilled, certain modifications to the License Contract, and the enactment of a Supreme Decree of the President of Peru.
-The transaction is expected to close in 2015.
+The transaction is subject to conditions precedents, which include the our qualification by Perupetro, which has already been fulfilled, certain modifications to the License Contract and the enactment of a Supreme Decree of the President of Peru.
+Final closing of this transaction is subject to approval by the Peruvian government.

 The agreement includes a work program and development plan, for Situche Central oil field, in the Morona Block, to be completed in stages.
 Initial stage goal will be to start production through a long term test, which also will be used to define the most effective development plan and to start generating cash flow.
-GeoPark has committed to carry Petroperú's share of the capital expenses required to carry out the long term test in the wells SC2X and SC3X.
+We have committed to carry Petroperu's share of the capital expenses required to carry out the long term test in the wells SC2X and SC3X.
 The subsequent work program stages, which will be initiated once production has been established, are focused on carrying out the full development of the Situche Central field, including transportation infrastructure.
-Petroperú will also have the right to increase its working interest in the Block up to 50%, subject to GeoPark recovering its investments in the Block by certain agreed factors.
-See "-Item 4.
+Petroperu will also have the right to increase its working interest in the block up to 50%, subject to us recovering our investments in the block by certain agreed factors.
+See "Item 4.
 Information on the Company-B. Business overview-Our operations-Operations in Peru-Morona Block."